We may earn a small commission through affiliate links when sharing our favorite finds, but our recommendations remain honest and impartial.

 The Sardinian Blue Zone diet is a traditional way of eating followed by centenarians in the mountainous areas of Sardinia, particularly in regions like Ogliastra and Barbagia —areas known for some of the longest-living people in the world.

-At its core, it is based on simple, seasonal foods including legumes, whole grains, and dairy products from sheep and goats.
+At its core, the Sardinia Blue Zone diet is based on simple, seasonal foods including legumes, whole grains, and dairy products from sheep and goats.
 Meat is eaten in small amounts, and red wine is consumed in moderation.
-Paired with a physically active lifestyle, this diet is thought to contribute to the region’s remarkably high longevity, especially among men.
+Paired with a physically active lifestyle, this traditional Sardinian diet is thought to contribute to the region’s remarkably high longevity, especially among men.

 Blue Zone Insights Behind My Cookbook